poe-cat/CalmTheFDown/README.md

 * Apache Maven 3.8.6

 ## General info
-Markov algorithm is not the best approach for life events solutions, but still attention worthy.
+While Markov algorithms may not be considered the optimal approach for modeling and solving complex life events problems, they still remain a relevant and noteworthy tool in the field of decision-making under uncertainty.

 So approach is to use decision-making algorithms, such as Markov decision processes, to model some random couple's decision-making process and suggest actions to improve their well-being.